-- Director of National Intelligence: The Director of National Intelligence serves as the Security Executive Agent and is responsible for, among other things, developing and issuing uniform and consistent policies and procedures to ensure the effective, efficient, timely, and secure completion of investigations, polygraphs, and adjudications related to determinations of eligibility for access to classified information or eligibility to hold a sensitive position.
-In this role, the Director of National Intelligence is also to direct the oversight of such investigations, reinvestigations, and adjudications. - Director of OPM: The Director of OPM serves as the Suitability and Credentialing Executive Agent and is responsible for, among other things, prescribing suitability standards and minimum standards of fitness for employment. - Under Secretary of Defense for Intelligence: The Under Secretary of Defense for Intelligence became the fourth principal member of the PAC with the issuance of Executive Order 13741 in September 2016.
-Additionally, Executive Order 13467, as amended, assigns DOD responsibility for designing, developing, operating, defending, and continuously updating and modernizing, as necessary, IT systems that support all background investigation processes conducted by NBIB.
+for, among other things, developing and issuing uniform and consistent policies and procedures to ensure the effective, efficient, timely, and secure completion of investigations, polygraphs, and adjudications related to determinations of eligibility for access to classified information or eligibility to hold a sensitive position.32 In this role, the Director of National Intelligence is also to direct the oversight of such investigations, reinvestigations, and adjudications.

+- Director of OPM: The Director of OPM serves as the Suitability and Credentialing Executive Agent and is responsible for, among other things, prescribing suitability standards and minimum standards of fitness for employment.33 - Under Secretary of Defense for Intelligence: The Under Secretary of Defense for Intelligence became the fourth principal member of the PAC with the issuance of Executive Order 13741 in September 2016.34 Additionally, Executive Order 13467, as amended, assigns DOD responsibility for designing, developing, operating, defending, and continuously updating and modernizing, as necessary, IT systems that support all background investigation processes conducted by NBIB.35

 In addition, in April 2014, the PAC established the Program Management Office to implement personnel security clearance reforms.
-This office includes subject-matter experts with knowledge of personnel security clearances and suitability determinations from OMB, ODNI, OPM, DOD, the Department of Homeland Security, the Department of Justice, the
+This office includes subject-matter experts with knowledge of personnel security clearances and suitability determinations from OMB, ODNI, OPM, DOD, the Department of Homeland Security, the Department of Justice, the Department of the Treasury, and the Federal Bureau of Investigation.
+Prior to the establishment of the Program Management Office, the PAC was supported by the Joint Reform Team as well as various subcommittees that addressed specific tasks, such as investigator and adjudicator training and the development of performance measures.

-Exec.
+32Exec.
 Order No. 13,467, § 2.5(e)(iii), as amended by 82 Fed.
 Reg. at 8125.

-Exec.
+33Exec.
 Order No. 13,467, § 2.5(b)(i), as amended by 82 Fed.
 Reg. at 8123.

-81 Fed.
+3481 Fed.
 Reg.
 68,289 (Sept.
 29, 2016) (amending Executive Order 13467).

-Exec.
+35Exec.
 Order No. 13,467, § 2.6(b), as amended through Exec.
 Order No. 13,764, 82 Fed.
 Reg. at 8126.